bjergsenson/nodemonExpressServer/README.md

 # nodemonExpressServer
+# Project Name

+Short description or tagline.

+## Description

-This is a server instanced with nodemon
+This is a server developed using nodemon and express.js.
+Best practices are used here.